Q: What do you call an acid with an attitude?

 How to Succeed

-Note: You are not expected to know the following technical information.
-You will learn it all in the course.
+Note: You aren’t expected to know the following technical information beforehand.
+You’ll learn it all in the course.

 Quick Tips & Equations